michaelCaleyWhaley/youtube/caleycode-todo/README.md

 This todo app is loosely designed to look and function like Google keep.

-Front end application only, no fancy APIs where used in the creation of this todo list app.
+Front end application only, no fancy APIs were used in the creation of this todo list app.

 ## start folder
 Contains the start scaffold for the project.
 Just webpack with all the config you need to get going.